gemstation/gemforge-docs/development/facets.md

 * Each facet should be named `<anything you want>Facet` and be contained in its own file called `<anything you want>Facet.sol` in the same folder as all of your other facet files.
   * _Note: This naming pattern assumes you are using a matching [facet source path pattern](../configuration/paths.md)_.
-* Do NOT use the same facet names as the [core facets](../configuration/diamond.md).
 * Do NOT use [function polymorphism](https://medium.com/coinmonks/solidity-and-object-oriented-programming-oop-191f8deb8316).
 Instead, ensure every function is uniquely named.

 ## Directory tree